 Functional block diagram

-While in LD you can segment parts of your codes in a folder, here you can also create your own function blocks.
-But to start programming in FBD, you need to understand what the function blocks do, which makes it a tad harder than ladder.
-And when your program gets long or complex, just as in LD, you can have trouble following every step and troubleshooting.
+While in LD you can segment parts of your codes in a folder, here we can also create our own function blocks.
+But to start programming in FBD, we need to understand what the function blocks do, which makes it a tad harder than ladder.
+And when our program gets long or complex, just as in LD, we can have trouble following every step and troubleshooting.